Ramuneid/1.2-Support-in-Lithuania/README.md

 The municipality dataset contained population observations for several reporting periods.

-Power Query's grouping functionality was used to calculate the average population for each municipality across the selected period:
+Power Query grouping was used to calculate the average population for each municipality across the selected period:

 ```powerquery
 #"Grouped Rows" =